Key takeaways

 - Anthropic-first — other providers have "rough edges"

-- Documentation incomplete — moving fast, docs are catching up
+- Documentation incomplete — the new docs site helps, but coverage is still catching up[3]

 The Tembo Angle